smileysj1/WSBConfigUtility/README.md

 ## Usage
 - Clone the repository.
 - Run `WSBConfigUtility.ps1`
-- Start using the generated `StartSandboxWithUtilities.wsb` file.
+- Start sandbox using the generated `StartSandboxWithUtilities.wsb` file.